umd-huang-lab/paad_adv_rl/code_mujoco/readme.md

 ## 2. Training PA-AD Attackers for Pretrained Models

-**Downloading Our Pretrained Models**: All of the trained models can be downloaded [Here](https://umd.box.com/s/lezv2f74w3zvgz7n791j0xlkiz2enybw).
-Please unzip the zip file and place the resulted *models* folder under the root folder *trainer_atla*.
+**Downloading Our Pretrained Models**: All of the trained models can be downloaded [here](https://umd.box.com/s/lezv2f74w3zvgz7n791j0xlkiz2enybw).
+Please download and place the *models* folder under the root folder *trainer_atla*.

 The commands provide the best hyperparameters for the adversary training via a hyperparameter grid search.